HaoLovesCoding/cs249-spark-bagging/README.md

 **Methods:**
 #### def loadCSVwithHeader(self,sc,path,label='',featureToSkip=[])
 *sc* - The SparkContext

 *path* - The path to the csv file

 *label* - The target column's name.
 Example: if you would like to estimate 'retweet' in your MLlib app, label='retweet'

 *featureToSkip* - A list of strings, indicating the features to be skipped.

 *return value* - Return a RDD of LabeledPoints for the following MLLib

+## Examples
+** check ClassifierExample.py, RegressorExample.py, csvLoader_example.py for the referrence **